kneath/kneath.github.com/books/the-idea-factory.md

 categories: [craft]
 ---

 When I picked up this book, I was interested in highly productive Engineering organizations and their internal workings.
 I originally thought this book might provide some insight into one of the most productive Engineering organizations I can think of: Bell Laboratories.
-This book did go a little into the organizational structure, but most of the book dealt with the history and timelines of the **significant innovations** (vaccuum tubes, transistors, information theory, radar, wireless communications, satellite communications, fiber optics, UNIX, etc) and the **history of the lives of the Young Turks** (Mervin Kelly, Jim Fisk, William Shockley, Claude Shannon, John Pierce, and William Baker).
+This book did go a little into the organizational structure, but most of the book dealt with the history and timelines of **significant innovations** (vaccuum tubes, transistors, information theory, radar, wireless communications, satellite communications, fiber optics, UNIX, etc) and the **history of the lives of the Young Turks** (Mervin Kelly, Jim Fisk, William Shockley, Claude Shannon, John Pierce, and William Baker).
 There is a great number of notable quotes and observations in this book, and as someone who lives and breathes information technology, it was a great look into a history I wasn't a part of.

 ## Takeaways